-Host network adapter to use for PCap mode on this card.
+Host network adapter to use for PCap mode.
 If no adapters appear on this list, make sure that:

 - A WinPcap-compatible driver is installed; - The installed driver is compatible with your version of Windows; - At least one compatible (wired) network adapter is present.